 One phrase that really annoys me a lot is the phrase “the Canberra Bubble” because I feel that it makes people think that certain things are really just restricted to politicians, and I think that that’s not what the Australian Parliament should be about.
 It should be open and accountable to all of the people of Australia.

-We hear it all too often, to the point where I can literally hear Scott Morrison (ScoMo, for those who refuse to accept that there should be some basic standards when it comes to the PM of Australia) in my head saying, “I really think that that’s a matter for the Canberra Bubble to deal with.”
+We hear it all too often, to the point where I can literally hear Scott Morrison (ScoMo, for those who refuse to accept that there should be some basic standards when it comes to referring to the PM of Australia) in my head saying, “I really think that that’s a matter for the Canberra Bubble to deal with.”

 It’s clearly a term used to effectively try and tell journalists that the answer to their question isn’t important, and doesn’t affect the Australian people.
 However, here’s the problem with that – the answer is important, and most certainly does affect the Australian people!